This new Samsung Galaxy phone can't connect to the internet

-Samsung's latest Galaxy phone, the Galaxy J2 Pro, lacks one thing you'd expect any smartphone to be able to do: connect to the internet.
+Samsung's latest Galaxy phone, the Galaxy J2 Pro, lacks one skill you'd expect any smartphone to be able to do: connect to the internet.

 That's right.
 No 3G, no LTE, no Wi-Fi, no nothing.
 Samsung says the phone is intended for students and senior citizens as a way for them to make calls and use apps, minus the distractions or confusions of going online.